PaulBatchelor/GROWL/README.md

 To hear what the filter sounds like, run the Sporth patch included with "sporth test.sp".
 This will generated an audio file called test.wav that you can then listen to.

+The code is also ready to be used just like any other soundpipe module.
+Just drop the header and c file into your project, and you should be good to go!